twystd/tweetnacl-android/README.md

    - for the same (infinitely bizarre) reason you will quite probably have to restart Eclipse/ADT after updating the v4 support library to get the project to build cleanly

-4. The Test project manifest references the Benchmark project and should build correctly once the Benchmark project builds cleanly.
+4. The 'test' project manifest references the 'benchmark' project and should build correctly once the 'benchmark' project builds cleanly.

 Disclaimer